-A modular classifier approach is presented in next section which overcomes these limitations by incorporating visibility knowledge into classification system design.
+A modular classifier approach is presented in the next section which overcomes these limitations by incorporating visibility knowledge into classification system design.

 2.2.
-Modular Classification
+Modular classification

 Modularity has long been employed in computing systems.
-Inspired from biological evidences [16], modular classification systems attracted lot of attention from pattern recognition research community.
-There are numerous variants such as Modular Connectionless Systems [4], Multi Modular Architectures [6], Modular Neural Networks [11], [28], Modular Pattern Classifiers [16] and Multiple Classifier Systems [10].
+Inspired from biological evidences [28], modular classification systems attracted lot of attention from pattern recognition research community.
+There are numerous variants such as modular connectionless systems [14], multi-modular architectures [30], modular neural networks [6,11], modular pattern classifiers [28] and multiple classifier systems [15].
 In general terms, the modular designs claim that decomposing a problem space into several subproblems enhances the learning and generalization capability of the classifier.
 Different methodologies for designing modular classifiers can be categorized into three schemes.

-All-Classes-Many-Classifiers refers to the methodology of training several redundant classifiers for the same problem.
+All-classes-many-classifiers refers to the methodology of training several redundant classifiers for the same problem.
 Later, results of all classifiers are integrated in order to obtain better performance than a single classifier can yield.
-Several different methods have been presented to integrate the outputs of different classifiers[3],[10],[13][15].
-Although this scheme can produces better generalization due to the combined capabilities of multiple experts but training of such systems takes a lot longer.
+Several different methods have been presented to integrate the outputs of different classifiers [33,15,7,19].
+Although this scheme can produce better generalization due to the combined capabilities of multiple experts, training of such systems takes a lot longer.

-One-Class-One-Classifier methodology is based on a class decomposition concept.
+One-class-one-classifier methodology is based on a class decomposition concept.
 It states that an N-class problem can be divided into N two-class subproblems.
 Later, separate modules are trained to learn each two-class subproblem.
-However this approach leads to a large number of sub-classifiers which is not suitable for large scale location systems.
-Moreover the discriminatory capability of the oneclass-one-classifier is reported to be poor [16].
+However, this approach leads to a large number of sub-classifiers which is not suitable for large scale location systems.
+Moreover, the discriminatory capability of the one-class-one-classifier is reported to be poor [28].

-SubsetOfAll-Classes-One-Classifier refers to modular design which partitions the problem space into subproblems.
+Subset of all-classes-one-classifier refers to modular design which partitions the problem space into subproblems.
 Each subproblem is then learned by individual classifier.
-Cheng et al.[11] explained a Divide-and-Conquer learning approach based on partitioning of an input space into smaller training sets.
+Chiang [6] explained a divide-and-conquer learning approach based on partitioning of an input space into smaller training sets.
 Multiple networks learn each training set individually and network outputs are integrated to form a global output of system.
-Similar schemes have been reported by others [4],[28].
+Similar schemes have been reported by others [14,11].

-3. Modular Classification Model for Location Estimation
+3. Modular classification model for location estimation

 Modularity is principally proven to be an effective method for improving learning and recognition performance.
-However no single approach suffices for every problem.
+However, no single approach suffices for every problem.
 Each modular design is mainly guided by the specific nature of the problem and related goals.
 An intuitive approach to overcome the limitations mentioned in Section 2.1 is to decompose the location estimation task into several sub-tasks based on a priori knowledge about visibility of signals in the target area.
 This can be achieved by partitioning the input signal space into several feature spaces and training individual classification modules to learn the association between signal strengths and respective locations.
-Let $RSS^d$ represent input signal space where i is the $i^{th}$ input vector and each input vector is composed of signal strength values of d access points.
-This signal space provides connectivity to mobile device in a finite output space A which is divided into m disjoint locations.
+Let RSS^d represent input signal space where i is the ith input vector and each input vector is composed of signal strength values of d access points.
+This signal space provides connectivity to mobile device in a finite output space Awhich is divided into m disjoint locations.

-$$RSS^d = (rss{i1}, rss{i2}, rss{i3} \dots rss{id}) \tag{3}$$
+$$RSS^d = (rss{i1}, rss{i2}, rss{i3}, \dots, rss{id})$$ (3)

-$$A = \{l_1, l_2, l_3 \dots l_m\}$$ (4)
+$$A = \{l_1, l_2, l_3, \dots, l_m\}$$ (4)

-The learning procedure of RSS pattern classifier requires a training data set $\tau$ containing pairs of ninput vectors and corresponding output locations.
+The learning procedure of RSS pattern classifier requires a training data set τ containing pairs of n input vectors and corresponding output locations.

-$$\tau = \left(RSS_i^d, l_j\right){i=1, j=1}^{n, m} \quad l_j \in A \tag{5}$$ such that c < d and q is total number of partitions in the input space.
-Correspondingly, each subset defines a region R which is a nonempty set of locations in the output space.
+$$\tau = (RSS_i^d, l_j){i=1,j=1}^{n,m}, \quad l_j \in A$$ (5)